 As long as you have earned compensation, whether it is a regular paycheck or 1099 income for contract work, you can contribute to a Roth IRA—no matter how old you are.
 There is no age requirement for contributions, as there is for a traditional IRA, where you cannot contribute if you are older than age 70½—even if you have earned income.

-9. If you're young, your income is likely to rise
+9. If you're young, your income is likely to rise.

-You earn too much to contribute
+If you earn too much to contribute

-A caveat.
-Although you may be tempted to pay for the costs of a Roth IRA conversion by using proceeds from the qualified account you’re converting, it can reduce the potential benefits of conversion.
-This is doubly true if you’re not yet 59½, since you may have to pay a 10% withdrawal penalty in addition to regular income taxes.
+In order to contribute to a Roth IRA, you must have employment compensation, and then there are income limits.
+If your income is over the IRS limits, the only way you can take advantage of a Roth IRA’s tax-free withdrawals is by converting money from an existing retirement account, such as a traditional IRA.2 A caveat: Although you may be tempted to pay for the costs of a Roth IRA conversion by using proceeds from the qualified account you’re converting, doing so can reduce the potential benefits of conversion.
+This is doubly true if you’re not yet age 59½, because you may have to pay a 10% withdrawal penalty in addition to regular income taxes.